AndrewHannigan/ctxgen/README.md

 ## Fold Tags

 Use `<ctxgen:fold>` tags to hide content in the generated markdown.
-This is useful for detailed content that agents should read from the source file when needed:
+This is useful for controlling context bloat.
+Agent can read the folded content using filesystem tools:

 ```xml
 This content is always visible.